I know this is a low-quality photograph, but it's all I have documenting my time in Dakar.(Special thanks to Kim for sharing!)

 I woke up the first morning in Dakar to Dr. Ullie telling me that the guy from the lab was here to draw my blood.
 Viles of it.
 We're talking feeding-baby-vampires-status.
 Dr. Ullie reminded me of my own grandmother, Oma.
 She told me, "Ararat said she is your mother, so that means I am your mother until she returns."
 It's true.
 I had those same thoughts about Dr. Ararat.
-She was like my mother.
-(She is, in fact, older than my own wonderful mother.)
+She was my African mother.

 Dr. Ararat continued to be my advocate as I laid around the PC office fighting fever, rash, jaundice, and stomach viruses.
 She visited me every day, and I would sometimes hike to the 3rd floor just to sit in her office while she worked.
 She gave to me from her own prized stash of Quaker instant oatmeal (rarely found in W Africa).
 She ordered the other Senegalese volunteers to take care of me.
 She put my personal requests in the communication logs with headquarters.
-She was there for all the doctor's appointments (when she wasn't out of the country) and took Kim (other girl pictured) and I to N'Ice Cream during those outings.
+She was there for all the doctor's appointments and took us to N'Ice Cream during those outings.
 She spoiled me and cared for me as if I was her very daughter.

 Dr. Ararat, you are unforgettable.
 You made my whole Peace Corps/med evac situation the best it could have been.
 I cannot wait for the days we will reunite.
 I am thankful for you!